Do the Digit Insurance

 10. Forward Bend Pose

-Paschimottanasana, or the Forward Bend Pose, is one of the best asanas to do in a sitting position that benefits the health of your abdominal organs.
-Apart from stimulating your digestive system, liver, kidneys, uterus, and ovaries, it helps you to get relief from constipation.
+Paschimottanasana, or the Forward Bend Pose, is one of the best asanas for sitting and benefits the health of your abdominal organs.
+Apart from stimulating your digestive system, liver, kidneys, uterus, and ovaries, it helps you relieve constipation.
 It is an ideal exercise for the obese and stretches your hamstrings, shoulders, and spine.

-Step 1: Sit in an upright position and stretch your legs outwards in front.
+Step 1: Sit upright and stretch your legs outwards in front.

 Step 2: Inhale gently and stretch the arms above the head.
 Then, exhale slowly and bend your torso forward.